gavinlyonsrepo/LR_meter_arduino/README.md

 **Resistance test**

-This test is activated by Joystick control, You could also use a DIP switch or rotary encoder or set of push buttons in an alternative design.
+This test is activated by Joystick control, You could also use a rotary encoder or set of push buttons in an alternative design.
 The resistors used in circuit should be measured on good quality meter and there exact values added to code for maximum accuracy.

 Right: 0-2kohms : 2kohms resistor